bx549/IPPM/README.md

 # IPPM

-This is the repository for the open textbook Introduction to Prescriptive and Predictive Modeling.
+This is the repository for the open textbook "An Introduction to Prescriptive and Predictive Modeling".